rafalsojka/Test/README.md

+Here is a more professionally worded version of your message:

+---

+Subject: GitHub Copilot – Installation and Feedback Request

+Dear All,

+GitHub Copilot has now been enabled in our infrastructure.
+Please install the plugin in your development environment at your earliest convenience and explore its functionality.

+If you haven’t configured it yet, detailed instructions are available on Confluence:
+Installing and Configuring GitHub Copilot in IntelliJ IDEA

+This is an urgent request, as we need to provide timely feedback to the infrastructure teams regarding the tool’s effectiveness and usability.

+Should you encounter any issues or require assistance, feel free to reach out to me directly.

+Kind regards,
+[Your Name]

+---

+Let me know if you'd like a more concise or informal version.

 Here’s a clear and professional instruction set you can paste into your Confluence page to explain how to install and configure the GitHub Copilot plugin in IntelliJ IDEA:

 ---